5j9/tsetmc/README.rst

     import aiohttp

     async def main():
-        async with aiohttp.ClientSession() as tsetmc.Session:
+        async with aiohttp.ClientSession() as tsetmc.SESSION:
             ...

 Note that in this case you'll need to assign the created session to ``tsetmc.SESSION`` to make it known to ``tsetmc`` library functions.